sukeniklab/CHE600/Class_13/README.md

 Often, our optimization does not reach the required minimum.
 This can happen from several reasons:

+1. The simplest case is when our fitting function simply cannot fit the shape of the experimental data.
+If you try fitting a guassian to the logarithm of a 4th degree polynomial, it will simply never work.
+Make sure you are picking a fitting function that can (roughly) fit the shape of your data!

-1. Some optimization algorithms "walk down the path" in what is hopefully the steepest descent possible (that’s the most efficient walk assuming only one global minima!).
+2. Some optimization algorithms "walk down the path" in what is hopefully the steepest descent possible (that’s the most efficient walk assuming only one global minima!).
 You can see, however, that as we reach the valley, the gradient becomes almost flat, and these steepest descent algorithms can converge slowly, or never converge at all.
 To overcome this, we usually put a _tolerance_ on our solution - if the difference in the value of the objective function $f$ between this and the last step is smaller than that tolerance, we call our problem solved.

-2. We might be starting from a direction that is so far off from our solution that it will take a huge number of steps for our optimization to reach a minimum.
+3. We might be starting from a direction that is so far off from our solution that it will take a huge number of steps for our optimization to reach a minimum.
 To solve this, we can provide an initial guess that already brings our solver to a region close to the solution.
 Our physical intuition (e.g. understanding what the variables in our function mean) can be very helpful here.

-3. Similar to the previous issue, the space we're searching is effectively infinite.
+4. Similar to the previous issue, the space we're searching is effectively infinite.
 If the landscape is complex, our solver might quickly walk in the wrong way and get very far away from our solution.
 To help with this issue, we can provide _bounds_ to the solver - basically limiting the range of values our fitting variables can have.

-4. A more fundamental problem we can have with optimization algorithms occurs when we have many local minima.
+5. A more fundamental problem we can have with optimization algorithms occurs when we have many local minima.
 The steepest descent approach fails to find the global minima on a landscape.
 In fact, there is no algorithm that can always find the global minimum of an arbitrary function! (but we have ways of guessing if we have found it or not)

 <img src="./images/surface04.png" width=450>